A large rolled-up document is displayed on a stand in front of rows of archive shelves containing various labeled boxes and volumes.

 You’ll be taken on a guided behind-the-scenes tour of the Victorian Archives Centre, including the archival repository, and have the opportunity to talk to staff from the Public Record Office Victoria and the National Archives of Australia.

-In the reading room, we’ll have records on display from both collections, giving you a glimpse into the lives captured within the archives.
-Meanwhile, in the Victorian Archives Centre Gallery is our new 2025 Creative-in-Residence group exhibition, where five artists and designers have been interrogating PROV’s collection to produce new work inspired by the stories they’ve uncovered.
+In our reading room we’ll have records on display from both collections, giving you a glimpse into the lives captured within the archives.
+Meanwhile, in the Victorian Archives Centre Gallery is our new photography exhibition Rehearsing the City which explores how public space evolves in creative or unexpected ways, through historic archival images and work by local contemporary photographers.

-Images: (1) Petition in the repository.
-Photo: courtesy of Public Record Office Victoria.
-(2) Looking through maps in the chest drawers.
-Photo: courtesy of Public Record Office Victoria.
-(3) At the Victorian Archives Centre.
-Photo: Hanna Komissarova at North West City News.
-(4) The repository doors.
-Photo: courtesy of Public Record Office Victoria.
-(5) Exterior of the Victorian Archives Centre.
-Photo: courtesy of Public Record Office Victoria.
+Images: (1-2) Victorian Archives Centre.
+Photos: courtesy Public Record Office Victoria.
+(3) Victorian Archives Centre.
+Photo: courtesy North West City News.
+(4) Victorian Archives Centre.
+Photo: courtesy Public Record Office Victoria.

 Important Details